motazsaad/NLP-ICTS6361-2023/README.md

 7. NLP in Practice
  •	Best practices for NLP model selection and evaluation
  •	Overview of NLP tools and libraries, including NLTK, spaCy, and PyTorch
-8. Final Project
- •	Applying the skills and knowledge learned in the course to complete a real-world NLP project

 ## Evaluation:
 •	Selected Papers Presentation 30